Just Can't Get Enough (Depeche Mode song): The Saturdays version

 "Just Can't Get Enough" was covered by English-Irish girl group the Saturdays.
 It was one of the official Comic Relief singles for 2009.

 Chart performance

 On 8 March 2009, the song entered the UK Singles Chart at number two, where it peaked, being beaten by Flo Rida's "Right Round" after being at number one in the midweek count, thus being the first Comic Relief single not to chart at number one in 14 years.
-However, it gave the Saturdays their highest chart placing at the time, outpeaking and outselling the original track, in addition to marking their fourth consecutive top ten hit in the UK.
+However, it gave the Saturdays their highest chart placing at the time, outpeaking the original track, in addition to marking their fourth consecutive top ten hit in the UK.
 The success of this single was later matched by "Forever Is Over" and beaten by "What About Us".
 In Scotland, the song reached number one for a week, becoming their highest-charting single on that chart alongside "What About Us".
 In 2010, it received a Silver certification from the BPI for sales exceeding 200,000 copies.